AdobeDocs/experience-manager-headless-adaptive-forms.en/help/faq.md

 ## Is there any plugin to make development easier for Headless AF?

-Yes, an extension is available for Microsoft Visual Studio Code.
-It provides a convenient way to author the Headless adaptive forms JSON manually.
+Yes — a Visual Studio Code extension lets you manually author headless adaptive forms in JSON.

 ## Can a Headless adaptive form connect to any CRM to read or write data?